maxhbr/LDBcollector/md/Xerox.md

                         "Xerox"
                     ],
                     "__impliedId": "Xerox",
-                    "__impliedJudgement": [
+                    "__impliedComments": [
                         [
                             "Scancode",
-                            {
-                                "tag": "NeutralJudgement",
+                            [
-                                "contents": "Per Fedora, this license is very similar to MIT, except that it requires\nthat US Export Control laws be followed, which makes it GPL-Incompatible.\n"
+                                "Per Fedora, this license is very similar to MIT, except that it requires\nthat US Export Control laws be followed, which makes it GPL-Incompatible.\n"
-                            }
+                            ]
                         ]
                     ],
                     "__impliedCopyleft": [